-However after realising just how big Dubai is and takes to get around and the fact that we would have needed to get a taxi from my friend’s apartment to the Bus station to get the bus and then get a taxi from Abu Dhabi bus station to the Mosque totalling in a good 3+ hours each way plus 4 taxi fares we decided to just get a taxi from her’s straight there.
+However after realising just how big Dubai is and how long it takes to get around and the fact that we would have needed to get a taxi from my friend’s apartment to the Bus station to get the bus and then get a taxi from Abu Dhabi bus station to the Mosque totalling in a good 3+ hours each way plus 4 taxi fares we decided to just get a taxi from my friends apartment straight there.

-We unfortunately got there just after 10am just missing the tour and after walking round by ourselves for an hour we then decided the heat was too much to carry on for another hour doing the 11am tour.
+We unfortunately got there just after 10am just missing the tour and after walking round by ourselves for an hour we then decided the heat was too much to carry on for another hour by doing the 11am tour.

-Straight away we had our phones and camera’s out as i could see the iconic gold and white detailed pillars with the water in front of them that i had seen in so many photos but first we were directed downstairs to get covered up!
+Straight away we had our phones and camera’s out as I could see the iconic gold and white detailed pillars with the water in front of them that I had seen in so many photos but first we were directed downstairs to get covered up!

-I had worn a black maxi dress, took my own head scarf and something to cover my arms thinking that this would be fine but the impression i got is that they like you to wear their Abaya (full black dress) and to be fair they weren’t as bad as i thought they would be, although i did feel like i was in Harry Potter in a cloak rather than covering up to go into a mosque!
+I wasn’t sure what to wear to the Sheikh Zayed Mosque in Abu Dhabi as a female.
+I had worn a black maxi dress, took my own head scarf and something to cover my arms thinking that this would be fine but the impression I got is that they like you to wear their Abaya (full black dress) and to be fair they weren’t as bad as I thought they would be, although I did feel like I was in Harry Potter in a cloak rather than covering up to go into a mosque!

 We headed back upstairs and started to walk around unable to stop taking photos.
-We walked through all the pillars, into the centre of the Mosque and then into the prayer room which was filled with many beautiful chandeliers and a very soft carpet and i said to Nikki how amazing it would be if you were Muslim and this just happened to be your local Mosque.
+We walked through all the pillars, into the centre of the Mosque and then into the prayer room which was filled with many beautiful chandeliers and a very soft carpet and I said to Nikki how amazing it would be if you were Muslim and this just happened to be your local Mosque.
 Once outside we walked around again some more but by then the heat was really getting to us in all of our layers.

 We were there for a good hour or so and although the actual structure is very big, there isn’t a huge amount of walking to be done and soon you are back to where you started.

-I had been advised that getting there for when the sun is setting is a beautiful time with the light filtering in so if you could make it there then then i would!
+I had been advised that getting there for when the sun is setting is a beautiful time with the light filtering in so if you could make it there then then I would!

 There’s nothing else surrounding the Mosque.
-Initially i thought we could visit and then get a coffee somewhere before heading back to Dubai but it didn’t seem possible to walk anywhere from the Mosque.
+Initially I thought we could visit and then get a coffee somewhere before heading back to Dubai but it didn’t seem possible to walk anywhere from the Mosque.

 Taxi’s were waiting outside and even in Dubai all the taxi drivers know where it is as it’s a really popular destination so no need to worry about that.